sejnub/ha-notiscript/README.md

 ## 1. State of this software

 The script seems to work fine (at least on my machine 😊).
-The documentation is to lengthy and not to the point; i will improve it if some people want to use this software.
+The documentation is to lengthy and not to the point; i will improve it if anybody shows interest in this software.
 This is my first integration for Home Assistant and i am a programmer but python is new to me.

 ## 2. Features